Test your basic knowledge |

 31. A variable in which the units are in the whole numbers - or 'discrete' units (for example - number of children - number of defects).

-33. Another name for a solution or set of solutions - usually a combination of (outliners) - of the three types of central tendency because each number in the data set has an impact on its (mean) value.
+44. The most robust - or least affected by the presence of extreme values (outliers) - of the three types of central tendency because each number in the data set has an impact on its (mean) value.